Learning from Neighbors about a Changing State: The importance of understanding correlations

 \subsection{Without anti-imitation, outcomes are Pareto-inefficient}

-The previous section argued that anti-imitation is critical to achieving the perfect aggregation benchmark.
+The previous section argued that anti-imitation is critical to achieving vanishing aggregation errors.
 We now show that even in small networks, where that benchmark is not relevant, any equilibrium without anti-imitation is Pareto-inefficient relative to another steady state.
-This result complements our asymptotic analysis by showing a different sense (relevant for small networks) in which anti-imitation is necessary to make the best use of information.
+This result complements our asymptotic analysis by showing a different sense (relevant for small networks) in which anti-imitation is necessary to make the best use of information. \begin{prop} Suppose the network $G$ is strongly connected and some agent has more than one neighbor.
+Given any naive equilibrium or any Bayesian equilibrium where all weights are positive, the action variances at that equilibrium are Pareto-dominated by action variances at another steady state. \end{prop} The basic argument behind Proposition \ref{thm:Pareto} is that if agents place marginally more weight on their private signals, this introduces more independent information that eventually benefits everyone.
+In a review of sequential learning experiments, \citet*{weizsacker2010we} finds that subjects weight their private signals more heavily than is optimal (given the empirical behavior of others they observe).
+Proposition \ref{thm:Pareto} implies that in our environment with optimizing agents, it is actually welfare-improving for individuals to ``overweight'' their own information relative to best-response behavior.